tobyesmith/singularity101/introduction.md

-# 📄 Introduction to Singularity CE
+# 📄 Introduction to SingularityCE

 SingularityCE is a container platform focused on the user needs of the HPC, big data, and supercomputing markets.
 It allows you to create and run containers